plain-solutions-gmbh/kirby-components-example/README.md

 ## Installation

-The easiest way to install this example project, is with componser:
+The easiest way to install this example project is with composer:

 `composer create-project microman/kirby-components-example`